 At the same time, many industrialised countries have in recent years developed strategies to enable them to break out of their commodity dependencies and promote the resilience of their commodity supply chains.
 For example, the Industrial Strategy for Europe published in 2020 (European Commission, 2020c) resulted in the European Commission compiling an updated list of critical raw materials (European Commission, 2022a) and devising a Critical Raw Materials Action Plan (European Commission, 2020a).
 This includes the European Industrial Raw Materials Alliance launched in 2020, which aims to strengthen the EU's resilience in rare earths by increasing domestic production, promoting recycling and finding reliable suppliers abroad.
-Given the existing reliance on individual supplier countries and the growing competition for available resources of critical Raw Materials Act (European Commission, 2022b).
-This Act aims to improve understanding of which raw materials are strategically important, establish a European network of national raw-materials agencies, mobilise investment for the extraction of critical raw materials agencies, mobilise investment for the extraction of critical raw materials agencies.
+Given the existing reliance on individual supplier countries and the growing competition for available resources of critical raw materials, the European Commission has proposed the adoption of a European Critical Raw Materials Act (European Commission, 2022b).
+This Act aims to improve understanding of which raw materials are strategically important, establish a European network of national raw-materials agencies, mobilise investment for the extraction of critical raw materials and ensure a level playing field with competitors in the areas of stockpiling and recycling.